-- A. Teaching: Meritorious performance must include a consistent record of effective teaching, student mentoring, continuing curriculum development, and active contribution to departmental programs.
-Evidence of excellence in this area might also include any of the following: building new departmental programs, interdisciplinary collaborative work and the integration of students into hybrid teaching/research work (e.g. involving students directly in faculty research projects), a demonstrated commitment to pedagogical development, creation of new courses or substantial revisions or updates to existing courses to reflect disciplinary development, campus student engagement, or substantial incorporation of outside-of-the-classroom activities.
-(Please see FCQ disclaimer in measures of teaching effectiveness, below.) - B. Research and Scholarly Work: For a meritorious evaluation, a faculty member must be an established scholar with a record of academic (including applied scholarship of practice) productivity and prospects for continued contributions.
-Evidence of excellence in such accomplishment might include successful grant-writing and other fundraising, public outreach with appreciable results (see publication patterns, below); publication of monographs, technical reports, or policy reports (often refereed); refereed publications (journal articles and book chapters and/or book(s)); or scholarship of pedagogy within the field.
+Further evidence of excellence in teaching can also include any of the following: building new departmental programs, conducting interdisciplinary collaborative work and integrating students into hybrid teaching/research work (e.g. involving students directly in faculty research projects), demonstrating a commitment to pedagogical development, creating new courses or substantially revising and updating existing courses to reflect disciplinary development, participating extensively in campus student engagement, contributing to the practice and/or scholarship of teaching and/or learning, or substantially incorporating outside-of-the-classroom activities.
+(Please see FCQ disclaimer in measures of teaching effectiveness, below.)

+- B. Research, Scholarly, and Creative Work: For a meritorious evaluation, a faculty member must be an established scholar with a record of academic (including applied scholarship of practice) productivity and prospects for continued contributions.
+Evidence of excellence in such accomplishment can include successful grant-writing and other fundraising, public outreach with appreciable results (see publication patterns, below); publication of monographs, technical reports, or policy reports (often refereed); refereed publications (journal articles and book chapters and/or book(s)); or scholarship of pedagogy within the field.
 At least half of this work must have been accomplished during the candidate's time at UCCS. - C. Service: For meritorious performance, committee service above the department level is expected.
-Excellence in this area might include: more than two committees above the department level, service in professional organizations, any service at the University or CU system level, committee service on a professional board (not required, but can serve to demonstrate status as an established scholar).
+Excellence in this area can include: more than two committees above the department level, service in professional organizations, any service at the University or CU system level, committee service on a professional board (not required, but can serve to demonstrate status as an established scholar).
 Extended community service on or off campus is likewise valued and rewarded, though not required.

 IV.
-Promotion to full professor
+Promotion to full professor review